 This course is an analysis of innovation and change management frameworks in a rapidly changing business environment.
 Students explore the concepts and methodologies related to innovation and change management.
 Students learn about best practices for organizational change and creating cultures of innovation.
 Topics covered include the reasons for change, factors that influence change, and how change affects all aspects of business.

-Students will research, prepare, and present in-depth analysis of a current managerial problem facing health care administrators.
+Students conduct an in-depth analysis of a current managerial situation facing health care administrators.
 Students apply strategies to influence the impact of the situation on human resources, organizational culture, leadership, finances, operations, policy, and strategic and operational goals.

 Students must have the following academic requirements to be eligible:

 - Secondary School Diploma or mature student status;

 - Minimum 2 or 3 - year Diploma or Degree from a recognized institution;

 Applicants from non-English speaking countries must achieve the minimum requirements of:

 - Overseas applications from China, India, Vietnam and the Philippines (SDS): Overall IELTS score of 6.5 with no band less than 6.0 issued in the past 24 months

 - All other applicants: Overall IELTS score of 6.5 with no band less than 6.0 issued in the past 24 months

 Students can also satisfy the English language proficiency requirement by successfully completing the ESL/EAP program offered at Alpha International Academy.
 Please visit the ESL/EAP Program information page for further information.
 For a complete list of the English proficiency tests, we accept and SLC partnered ESL Pathway programs please visit St. Lawrence's proof of proficiency list.